WMamba: Wavelet-based Mamba for Face Forgery Detection: Introduction

 \section{Introduction}

-Recent advancements in deepfake generation technologies \cite{Nirkin_2019_ICCV,li2019faceshifter} have garnered significant attention due to their ability to produce highly realistic digital faces that are often indistinguishable from real human appearances.
+Recent advancements in deepfake generation technologies \cite{Nirkin_2019_ICCV,li2019faceshifter,9320155,Hsu_2022_CVPR,Shiohara_2023_ICCV} have garnered significant attention due to their ability to produce highly realistic digital faces.
 While these technologies offer entertainment value, their potential for misuse, such as facilitating fraud, spreading misinformation, and fabricating fake news, poses serious social risks.
-As a result, there is an urgent need to develop robust and accurate algorithms for detecting face forgeries.
+As a result, there is an urgent need for the development of robust face forgery detection algorithms.

-Detecting facial forgery artifacts directly in the spatial domain is challenging.
-Consequently, many approaches leverage frequency analysis techniques to reveal subtle manipulation traces that are imperceptible in spatial representations \cite{qian2020thinking,Li_2021_CVPR}.
-Among these techniques, wavelet analysis has gained significant attention due to its ability to capture intricate frequency components while preserving essential spatial characteristics \cite{9447758,Liu_2022_ACCV,10.1145/3503161.3547832,10004978}.
-Specifically, wavelets capture key facial contours that are typically slender (long and narrow), fine-grained (usually one to two pixels wide), and global (spanning extensive regions of the entire image), as illustrated in Figure~\ref{hp}.
-These contours often encode subtle yet valuable forgery clues, making them crucial for detecting manipulations.
-However, existing wavelet-based approaches primarily use conventional convolutions or Transformers for feature extraction, which limits their ability to fully exploit the complex characteristics of wavelet data.
+Detecting facial forgery artifacts directly in the spatial domain presents inherent challenges due to their subtle and often imperceptible nature.
+Consequently, many approaches turn to frequency analysis techniques to reveal hidden manipulation traces \cite{qian2020thinking,Li_2021_CVPR,tan2024frequency}.
+Among these techniques, wavelet analysis has gained significant attention for its ability to capture intricate frequency components while preserving essential spatial characteristics \cite{9447758,Liu_2022_ACCV,10.1145/3503161.3547832,10004978}.
+Specifically, wavelets effectively capture key facial contours that are \textbf{slender} (elongated and narrow), \textbf{fine-grained} (typically one to two pixels wide), and \textbf{globally distributed} (covering large regions across the entire image), as illustrated in Figure~\ref{hp}.
+These contours often encode subtle but informative forgery clues, making them crucial for manipulation detection, as shown in Figure~\ref{dwt}.
+However, existing wavelet-based approaches rely on standard convolutions or Transformers \cite{dosovitskiy2020image} for feature extraction, which limits their ability to fully exploit the unique properties of wavelet information.